Ferris Bueller's Day Off: Plot

-In a Chicago suburb one month before graduation, high school senior Ferris Bueller fakes illness to stay home from school.
-His parents believe he is ill, though his sister Jeannie does not.
-After learning Ferris stayed home for the day, the Dean of Students Ed Rooney is determined to expose Ferris's chronic truancy.
+One spring day in a Chicago suburb, high school senior Ferris Bueller fakes illness to stay home from school, two months before his graduation, regularly breaking the fourth wall to describe his senioritis.
+His parents, Katie and Tom, believe he is ill, though his sister, Jeanie, does not.
+After learning Ferris has been absent nine times that semester, the school's dean, Edward Rooney, and his secretary Grace become determined to expose Ferris's chronic truancy; Ferris hacks into the school's computer system and reduces his absence count to two, making it appear that he attends school regularly.

-Ferris persuades his hypochondriac best friend Cameron Frye to help excuse Ferris's girlfriend Sloane Peterson from school on the grounds that her grandmother died.
-To complete the ruse that Sloane's father is picking her up from school, Ferris borrows Cameron's father's 1961 Ferrari 250 GT California Spyder.
-Cameron, who is afraid of his father's wrath, is dismayed when Ferris decides to take the car on a day trip into Chicago.
+Ferris persuades his hypochondriac best friend Cameron Frye to help excuse Ferris's girlfriend Sloane Peterson from school by claiming that her grandmother has died.
+Cameron calls the school, pretending to be Sloane's father.
+Knowing Sloane is dating Ferris, Rooney and Grace are suspicious.
+Ferris also calls the school during Cameron's phone call to confirm his absence, thereby fooling Rooney into believing he offended Sloane's father.
+To complete the ruse that Sloane's father is picking her up from school, Ferris borrows the prized possession of Cameron's father, a 1961 Ferrari 250 GT California Spyder.
+Fearing his father's wrath, Cameron is dismayed when Ferris takes the car on a day trip into Chicago.
 Ferris promises they will return the car as it was, including preserving the original odometer mileage.

-The trio leave the car with parking attendants, who promptly go on a long joyride.
-The three explore the city, with Ferris taking care to stay out of view from his father.
-They visit the Art Institute of Chicago, use deception to dine at an upscale restaurant, go to a Chicago Cubs baseball game, and attend the Von Steuben Day Parade, with Ferris jumping on a float and performing "Twist and Shout" by the Beatles.
+Ferris, Cameron, and Sloane leave the car with two parking attendants, who promptly take it on a long joyride.
+The three eat lunch at an upscale restaurant, visit the Art Institute of Chicago, go to a Chicago Cubs baseball game, and attend the Von Steuben Day Parade, where Ferris jumps on a float and lip syncs to "Danke Schoen" by Wayne Newton and "Twist and Shout" by The Beatles, all while hiding from his father, who works in the city.